What Business Owners Can And Can’t Do: Google Review Policy

 What Happens If You Violate Google’s Review Policy?

-Violating Google’s review policies can result in the removal of a business’s customer reviews.
+Violating Google’s review policies can result in the removal of a business’s online reviews.

 This does not only mean the deletion of inappropriate reviews, but all customer reviews if a business is found out to have committed a violation.